sulsanzhar/sulsanzhar/README.md

 ## 👨‍💻 About me

-<p>I am a young and ambitious Fullstack developer with a passion for tackling challenges and solving complex problems.
+<p>I am a young and ambitious Frontend Developer with a passion for tackling challenges and solving complex problems.
 I don’t fear obstacles; I embrace them as opportunities to grow and improve.
 My dedication to development, attention to detail, and love for coding empower me to create modern and efficient digital solutions.
 </p>

 -   🎓 Graduate of IT College